Wainwright Stampede Association

 More Improvements

-Outside fences were built and the old curling rink was moved on the grounds.
-The lobby was taken off and served as the rodeo office and ticket booth and the rest was used for barns.
+Outside fences were built & the old curling rink was moved onto the grounds.
+The lobby was taken off & served as the rodeo office & ticket booth, the rest was used for barns.

 First Appearance of Buddy Heaton

-World famous bullfighter and clown, Buddy always added to the show and his clown acts were a real crowd-pleaser.
-He was considered the happiest rodeo clown that ever set foot in the arena.
+World famous bullfighter & clown, Buddy always added to the show & his clown acts were a real crowd-pleaser.
+He was considered the happiest rodeo clown that ever set foor in the arena.

 1956